CesiumGS/3d-tiles/specification/Metadata/README.md

 Binary encoding is efficient for runtime use, and scalable to large quantities of metadata.
 Because property arrays contain elements of a single type, bitstreams may be tightly packed or may use compression methods appropriate for a particular data type.

 Property values are binary-encoded according to their data type, in little-endian format.
-Array elements and vector and matrix components are tightly packed within a cell.

-A byte stride (`byteStride`) may be provided to add padding between cells.
-Byte stride is only allowed for enum, scalar, vector, and matrix types and fixed-length arrays thereof.
-All other property values are tightly packed.
-The byte stride must be greater than or equal to the cell byte length, and must be divisible by the byte length of the component type or enum value type.
+Values are tightly packed: there is no padding between values.

 #### Scalars

-A scalar value may be encoded as 8-, 16-, 32-, or 64-bit types.
+A scalar value is encoded based on the `componentType`.
+Multiple values are packed tightly in the same buffer.
 The following data types are supported:

 | Name    | Description                            |
 |---------|----------------------------------------|